phitter-hub/docs-phitter-kernel/docs/documentation/fit/discrete/create-discrete.md

-# Create Continuous Fit
+# Create Discrete Fit

-If you want to create a continuos fit you will need to use the class `.Phitter` that has the following parameters:
+If you want to create a discrete fit you will need to use the class `.Phitter` that has the following parameters:

 - `data (list[int | float] or numpy.ndarray)`: The dataset to fit the distributions to.
 - `fit_type (str, optional)`: The type of fit, either "continuous" or "discrete" (default is "continuous").